kcharters/sengportfolio/Personal Reflection.md

 # Personal Reflection

 ## Sprint 1

+### What did i do well:
+I became the main contact with our client and regularily set up meetings and keeping the team informed of these meetings.
+Standup scrum meetings and also team meetings once a week when we had technical problems.
+Using our team wiki when forgetting how to do certain things and also adding my own knowledge to it. [wiki](https://github.com/SoftEnOP/op-stats-raidarea51/wiki)
-### What behaviour will i change next sprint:
+### What mistakes did i make:
 Not doubting my ability, originally i felt overwhelemd at the idea of this project but ive found my strengths from this.<br>
-### What mistakes did i make:
 Relying on a team leader, even in the workforce, I have become used to not being a leader and letting people tell me what i need to do and just doing it.
 ### Barriers:
 My team members left me by myself a couple of times, which i didnt really know what to do in the beginning but during the sprint however i learnt to how to be a bit more assertive and find my role.